alaimos/Autism-Metabolic-Profile/README.md

 -   `altered_metabolites`: the source code employed for the altered metabolites analysis

--   `blind_test`: the source code employes for the random blind test analysis
+-   `blind_test`: the source code employed for the random blind test analysis

+-   `power_analysis`: the source code employed for the power analysis

 -   `data`: the data sets used for all the analysis